MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_metadataversion.md

 ---

 # class MetadataVersion
-Interface for a MetadataVersion](undefined).
+Interface for a MetadataVersion.
 [MetadataVersion determines which metadata is active and how it is processed.

 ## Summary
  Members                        | Descriptions